Tips for getting through divorce or breakup. This week I received an important question on the @RunEatRepeat Instagram

 So to bring it back to answer the question…

 Some days will be good!
 Some days will be hard.
 That’s okay.

 You’re going through a challenging season of life.
 Yes, it will impact other parts of your life, including running – so be kind to yourself above all else.
 Keep showing up.
 Do your best with where you are at physically and emotionally that day.

-Related to training: Going through a loss like divorce, death or other trauma is hard.
+Related to any heartbreak: Going through a loss like divorce, death or other trauma is hard.
 There isn’t one perfect way to process it, heal and move forward.

 I had a hard time sleeping for months – maybe a year.
 I didn’t want to cook so I was mostly just eating snacks.
 I probably snacked through breakfast and lunch and mid-afternoon would finally have a meal.

 I’m saying this because – sleep and nutrition are important for your health.
 They are also very important if you are trying to train for a race.
 You can’t run your best if you’re not getting enough sleep and not eating enough healthy foods.

-If your training is being hindered by life’s ups or downs – you have to make sure you’re doing the basics to keep yourself healthy…
+If your training is being hindered by life’s ups or downs – FIRST make sure you’re doing the basics to keep yourself healthy…

 Must Do List:

 More posts on divorce and break-ups: